cooperaj/wow-armory-character/readme.txt

 1. Navigate to the *Character Cache* section within the *Settings* area of your wordpress admin area.
 1. Tick the checkbox next to the character you wish to refresh and click the *Clear Cache* button.

 When you next look at your character fresh information will be pulled from the community API.
-It may be the case that the community API is returning old information, in this cas eyou will need to wait until your armory page is updated.
+It may be that the community API is returning old information, in this case you will need to wait until your armorypage is updated.

 == Screenshots ==